benny2744/Classroom_Participation_Tracker_V2/README.md

 #### 4. Running Sessions
 - Click "Present" to start a classroom session
 - Toggle room active/inactive as needed
+- Use teacher-initiated actions:
+  - **Call Random Student**: Click purple button to randomly select a student for participation
-- Monitor student submissions in real-time approval queue:
+- Monitor student submissions in real-time approval queue with priority ordering:
-  - **🙋‍♂️ Hand Raises**: Appear first with yellow background and emoji indicator - click "Acknowledge" to clear
+  - **🙋‍♂️ Hand Raises** (Priority 1): Appear first with yellow background and emoji indicator - click "Acknowledge" to clear
+  - **👨‍🏫 Teacher Calls** (Priority 2): Your random calls appear with purple background - use "Yes/No" to approve/reject
-  - **Point Submissions**: Regular participation requests - use "Yes/No" buttons to approve/reject
+  - **📚 Point Submissions** (Priority 3): Regular student requests with amber background - use "Yes/No" to approve/reject
 - View full class roster with live point updates

 #### 5. Presentation Mode